Skip to content

 Key Takeaways

-• The critic agent reviews the plan before execution, not output after generation — catching errors when they are cheapest to fix
+• The critic agent reviews the plan before execution, not the output after generation, so it catches errors when they are cheapest to fix

 • A complementary model creates genuine disagreement; self-review by the same model reproduces the same blind spots